blue3k/BRServer/README.md

 7. Running
+	- Run Zookeeper
+	- Run ServiceLauncher
 	- Run SFServerManager
+	- Upload config if not uploaded or updated
 	- Click Start Server Instances
 	- Click Stop Server Instances when you want to stop them